Tearsheet

 Marc Swanson, Chief Executive Officer

-Marc Swanson is a nearly 20-year veteran of United Parks & Resorts, having been appointed Chief Executive Officer in April 2020 (interim) and then permanently in May 2021.
-Prior to his CEO role, he held numerous leadership positions within the company, including Chief Financial Officer and Treasurer, Chief Accounting Officer, Vice President, Performance Management and Corporate Controller, Corporate Controller of Busch Entertainment Corporation, and Vice President of Finance of Sesame Place.
-Earlier in his career, he worked as a financial analyst in the insurance industry before joining Anheuser-Busch, which at the time owned the entertainment division that included SeaWorld.
-Mr. Swanson holds a bachelor's degree in accounting from Purdue University and an MBA from DePaul University, and is a Certified Public Accountant.
-He is also a member of the Board of Trustees of the Orlando Science Center.
+Marc Swanson has served as Chief Executive Officer of United Parks & Resorts Inc. since May 2021, and as Interim Chief Executive Officer from April 2020 to May 2021.
+Prior to his CEO role, he was the company's Chief Financial Officer and Treasurer from August 2017 to April 2020, including a period as Interim Chief Executive Officer from September to November 2019.
+His earlier positions at the company include Chief Accounting Officer from 2012 to 2017, and Interim Chief Financial Officer from June to September 2015.
+Before joining SeaWorld Parks & Entertainment (now United Parks & Resorts), Mr. Swanson held roles such as Vice President Performance Management and Corporate Controller of SeaWorld Parks & Entertainment from 2011 to 2012, Corporate Controller of Busch Entertainment Corporation from 2008 to 2011, and Vice President of Finance of Sesame Place from 2004 to 2008.
+Early in his career, he worked as a financial analyst in the insurance industry before moving to Anheuser-Busch, which at the time owned the entertainment division that included SeaWorld and Busch Gardens.
+He holds a bachelor's degree in accounting from Purdue University and an MBA from DePaul University and is a Certified Public Accountant.

 Christopher Finazzo, Chief Commercial Officer

-Christopher Finazzo serves as the Chief Commercial Officer for United Parks & Resorts.
-He previously served as a director of Carrols Restaurant Group, Inc. from February 2020 through July 2021, and as a director of Burger King Foundation Inc. from 2018 to July 2021.
-Mr. Finazzo holds a bachelor's degree in economics from the University of Connecticut.
+Christopher Finazzo serves as the Chief Commercial Officer of United Parks & Resorts Inc. Before joining the company as Chief Commercial Officer, he worked as a consultant for the company from August 2021 through December 31, 2021.
+Previously, Mr. Finazzo held various positions at Burger King Corporation ("BKC"), including President of BKC, Americas from December 2017 to July 2021, Head of Marketing, North America from January 2017 to December 2017, and Head of Development from January 2016 to January 2017.
+He joined BKC in 2014 and held several marketing and development roles.
+Prior to BKC, Mr. Finazzo was part of the strategy team at Macy's.
+He also served as a director of Carrols Restaurant Group, Inc. from February 2020 through July 2021, and as a director of Burger King Foundation Inc. from 2018 to July 2021.
+Mr. Finazzo earned a bachelor's degree in economics from the University of Connecticut.

 Dr. Christopher Dold, Chief Zoological Officer

-Dr. Christopher Dold was appointed Chief Zoological Officer of United Parks & Resorts in April 2016.
-Prior to this role, he served as Vice President, Veterinary Services from 2008 to April 2016 and as Senior Veterinarian at SeaWorld Orlando from 2005 to 2008.
-Before joining the company, Dr. Dold was a National Academies-National Research Council Postdoctoral Clinical Fellow with the US Navy Marine Mammal Program.
-He also completed a University of California-Davis Internship in Marine Mammal Medicine and Pathology at The Marine Mammal Center in Sausalito, California.
+Dr. Christopher Dold has served as the Chief Zoological Officer of United Parks & Resorts Inc. since April 2016.
+In this role, he is responsible for leading the company's zoological teams and overseeing all animal programs, including rescue and rehabilitation, science, conservation, and education initiatives.
+Prior to his current position, Dr. Dold was Vice President, Veterinary Services from 2008 until April 2016 and a Senior Veterinarian at SeaWorld Orlando from 2005 to 2008.
+Before joining the company, he completed a National Academies-National Research Council Postdoctoral Clinical Fellowship with the US Navy Marine Mammal Program and a University of California-Davis Internship in Marine Mammal Medicine and Pathology at The Marine Mammal Center.
+He is a member of the American Veterinary Medical Association.

 AI Analysis | Feedback

-The key risks to United Parks & Resorts (PRKS) include:
+Here are the key risks to United Parks & Resorts (PRKS):

 AI Analysis | Feedback